swch/Strivve-SDK/postman-samples/README.md

 1. Log into Cardsavr
 2. Create Cardholder
 3. Upsert Card
+4. Authorize Cardholder
-4. Post Job
+5. Post Job
-5. Save the credentials
+6. Save the credentials
+7. Query job statuses
+8. Resubmit credentials

 At this point, you've procured a cardholder with a card that contains an access grant that can be used by CardUpdatr.
 CardUpdatr then runs the following steps: